Define the Structure

 Flowchart

-A flowchart is an excellent tool to use to help concretize the structure of the quest.
-It is of course not always needed, but can sometimes help a lot when planning the high-level structure of a quest, in order to not get stuck on the details too quick.
+A flowchart is an excellent tool for concretizing the quest's structure.
+It is, of course, not always needed, but it can sometimes help a lot when planning the high-level structure of a quest, in order not to get stuck on the details too quickly.

 For the existing quests in Andor’s Trail, various tools have been used to create flowcharts for quests, but the tool that (at the moment) wins in ease-of-use is to create a drawing in Google Docs.